Scottish independence referendum, 2014

 4- Control over certain and removable taxes including Air Passenger Duty and Aggregates Levy.

-5- Control over certain aspects of several welfare and housing-related benefits and Disability Living Allowance, Personal Independence Payment, Attendance Allowance, and Carer’s allowance.
+5- Control over certain aspects of welfare and housing-related benefits and Disability Living Allowance, Personal Independence Payment, Attendance Allowance, and Carer’s allowance.

 6- The ability to set Income Tax rates and bands on non-savings and non-dividend income.